cosmos/cosmos-sdk/x/bank/README.md

 Send restrictions can also be cleared by using `ClearSendRestriction`.

 During `SendCoins`, the send restriction is applied before coins are removed from the `from_address` and adding them to the `to_address`.
-During `InputOutputCoins`, the send restriction is applied after the input coins are removed, once for each output before the funds are added.
+During `InputOutputCoins`, the send restriction is applied before the input coins are removed, once for each output before the funds are added.

 Send Restrictions are not placed on `ModuleToAccount` or `ModuleToModule` transfers.
 This is done due to modules needing to move funds to user accounts and other module accounts.
 This is a design decision to allow for more flexibility in the state machine.
 The state machine should be able to move funds between module accounts and user accounts without restrictions.